-- 1. Projects generating less than 250 KW; - 2.
-Energy projects generating between 250 kilowatts (KW) and 5 MW in which the power produced is sold; - 3.
-Government energy projects not producing energy for sale; and - 4.
+- 1. Projects generating less than 250 KW; - Energy projects generating between 250 KW and 5 MW in which the power produced is sold;

+- 3. Government energy projects not producing energy for sale; and - 4.
 Projects in excess of 5 MW.

-For a more detailed discussion of the first three categories, please see SMALL PRODUCER/GOVERNMENT EXEMPTION on page 10 of this CAB.
+For a more detailed discussion of the first three categories, please see SMALL PRODUCER/GOVERNMENT EXEMPTION below.